indieSoftware/Navigator/README.md

 ### Managed Navigation Stacks

 The next step is to use `ManagedNavigationStack` when you once used `NavigationStack` in your code.

-ManagedNavigationStack creates a NavigationStack and installs the associated Navigator that "manages" the stack.
-It also provides key support for navigation options like automatically presenting sheets and fullScreenCovers.

-Using ManagedNavigationStack is easy.
-Just use it where you'd normally used a `NavigationStack`.
 ```swift
 struct RootView: View {
     var body: some View {